 Click here to read about John Tusa’s coruscating attack on those who would subvert the arts with bureaucracy and management-speak, A Pain in the Arts.
 Here’s a very different, wonderfully strange and at times laugh-out-loud funny art world perspective in A New Concise Reference Dictionary and Glossary of Contemporary Art A-Z, by Neal Brown.

-I swam against the tide a little with my review of Robert Macfarlane’s Landmarks.
-Wish I’d had more space, as always.
-I also have reservations about Melissa Harrison’s Rain, for some of the same reasons.
-Interestingly (a fact edited from my review for reasons of space) many of the words included in a glossary of rain in the back of Harrison’s book are word for word the same as the definitions in Landmarks.
+James swam against the tide a little with his review of Robert Macfarlane’s Landmarks.
+Also Melissa Harrison’s Rain, for some of the same reasons.
+Interestingly (a fact edited from the review for reasons of space) many of the words included in a glossary of rain in the back of Harrison’s book are word for word the same as the definitions in Landmarks.
 Both authors have found them in old dictionaries and guides to local dialect, some a century old, rather than in use in local parlance.

 Click here for a review of George Monbiot’s provocative and thought-provoking book Feral that has gone on to spawn a movement.

-My review of Helen MacDonald’s H is for Hawk for the Independent was one of the first… So glad that book had the success it deserved.
+This review of Helen MacDonald’s H is for Hawk for the Independent was one of the first… pleasing the book had the success it deserved.
 Mark Avery’s A Message from Martha seems to have touched a nerve, with its account of the extinction of the most populous bird in the world in less than a century.
 From the same author, Inglorious is a devastating exposé of the grouse-shooting industry.
 Horatio Clare has written an elegiac account of another vanished species in Orison for a Curlew which manages to find something positive in the lives and work of those engaged in conservation in some of the most difficult circumstances imaginable.

 Nature cameraman John Aitchison’s book The Shark and the Albatross is technologically enabled nature writing, seen through a lens, that adds something to the genre.